Civil to Strangers: Finding a Voice

-A transcript of a radio talk given by Pym on BBC Radio 3 on 4 April 1978.
-Pym discusses the circumstances of finding her authorial voice during her early success (1950-1961) and the challenge of being asked to change her voice, when her novels started being rejected by publishers in the 1960s.
-She also recounts her "rediscovery" in 1977, that led to her fame and international success.
+A transcript of a radio talk given by Pym for BBC Radio 3 and transmitted on 4 April 1978.
+Pym discusses the circumstances of finding her authorial voice during her early success (1950–1961) and the challenge of being asked to change her voice, when her novels started being rejected by publishers in the 1960s.
+She also recounts her "rediscovery" in 1977, which led to her fame and international success.